DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 *Theoretically, yes.
 With proper technique.
 But that would require active manipulation.
 Are you ready for that?*

 Jason's heart raced.
-"I think so."
+"I don't know - but I want to try."

 *Then we try.
 But slowly.
 And if you feel any strain - any pressure in your head, any discomfort - you stop immediately.
 Understood?*